Electrical & Computer Engineering

 Electrical engineering deals with the study and application of electricity, electronics and electromagnetism.
 Electrical engineers design everything from complex power systems to detailed electronic circuits and includes robotics and mechatronic systems.

 Computer engineering combines several types of electrical engineering and computer science to develop computer hardware and software.

-The Benefits of a UDM Education
+Benefits of a Detroit Mercy Education

 Our small class sizes mean that you’ll receive personalized attention from your professors, leaders in the electrical and computer engineering fields.